-- Graduate from, at minimum, a two-year curriculum in veterinary technology in a college or other post-secondary institution approved by the California Veterinary Medical Board (VMB).
+- 1. Graduate from, at minimum, a two-year curriculum in veterinary technology in a college or other post-secondary institution approved by the California Veterinary Medical Board (VMB).
 (Generally an AVMA approved school) or complete a program or curriculum that has been deemed "equivalent" to a two-year approved program by the VMB (California approved school). - 2.
-Complete a combination of at least 4416 hours of directed clinical practice in no less than 24 months under the direct supervision of a California-licensed veterinarian and 300 hours (or 20 semester or 30 quarter units) of specific education.
+Complete a combination of at least 4416 hours of directed clinical practice under the direct supervision of a California-licensed veterinarian and 300 hours (or 20 semester or 30 quarter units) of specific education.
 (The Alternate Route). - 3.
-Licensed, certified or registered as an RVT in another state and have taken an examination determined by the VMB to be equivalent to the California RVT examination and have at least 4416 hours of directed clinical practice (practical experience) in no less than 24 months under the direct supervision of a licensed veterinarian.
+Licensed, certified or registered as an RVT in another state and have taken an examination determined by the VMB to be equivalent to the California RVT examination and have at least 4416 hours of directed clinical practice (practical experience) under the direct supervision of a licensed veterinarian.